angusrausch/microstatus/README.md

 - Customisable services through YAML configuration
 - Customisable update frequency with `.env`
 - Auto refresh web page when new update is expected
+- Built in low overhead webserver to share results

 ---
 ## Installation